 Each layer has its own set of properties that can be modified, including effect and peg layers.
 Display the Layer Properties editor or view if you want to modify some of the layer's properties, such as the name or the antialiasing quality.

-To know more about the parameters displayed in the Layer Properties view, see Layers on page 268.
+To know more about the parameters displayed in the Layer Properties view, see Nodes / Layers.